ccarro-d/netpractice/README.md

 AI was used as a learning assistant to:

-* sanity-check subnetting calculations (network/broadcast/range) and validate that chosen masks fit the diagram constraints,
+* Sanity-check subnetting calculations (network/broadcast/range) and validate that chosen masks fit the diagram constraints,
-* interpret NetPractice logs (forward vs reverse paths, gateway reachability, missing routes) and propose debugging checklists,
+* Interpret NetPractice logs (forward vs reverse paths, gateway reachability, missing routes) and propose debugging checklists,
-* draft and iterate this README to match the subject’s required structure.
+* Draft and iterate this README to match the subject’s required structure.

 All configurations were tested in the NetPractice interface, and the routing choices can be explained during the defense.